Windows 10 Hibernate not Working: Why & How to Fix

-- Choose “Power Options” followed by “Edit Plan Settings”.
+- Choose Power Options, followed by Edit Plan Settings.

 3. Disable active apps and programs

-If the problem still persists, then open Task Manager by using the “Ctrl + Alt + Del” keyboard sequence.
-Then from Task Manager choose the Startup tab and from there just disable all items except your drivers and reboot.
+If the problem persists, then open Task Manager by using the Ctrl + Alt + Del keyboard sequence.
+Then from Task Manager, choose the Startup tab, and from there, just disable all items except your drivers and reboot.

 4. Update your display drivers/ BIOS

-If you still have the same hibernate problems then you might have a compatibility issue.
-In that matter you should try to update your display drivers and also the BIOS that are featured on your device.
+If you still have the same hibernate problems, you might have a compatibility issue.
+In that matter, you should try to update your display drivers and also the BIOS that is featured on your device.

 5. Scan your computer for malware

-Malware infections may prevent you from using the hibernate/ sleep feature on your computer.
-Make sure that you machine is malware-free by running a full system scan using your antivirus of choice.
+Malware infections may prevent you from using your computer’s hibernate/ sleep feature.
+Make sure that your machine is malware-free by running a full system scan using your antivirus of choice.